kyclark/gitbook-metagenomics/first_steps_with_unix.md

 antontre
 ```

-Great, let's "uniq" that output:
+We can see right away that the some users like "antontre" are logged in multiple times, so let's "uniq" that output:

 ```
 $ w | awk 'NR>2' | head -5 | cut -d ' ' -f 1 | uniq